zhaojizhuang4/common-dataservice/docs/server.rst

 ~~~~~~~~~~~~~

 1. Java version 1.8 in the runtime environment (e.g., docker container)
-2. A Mariadb or Mysql database with the required tables, instructions are shown below
+2. A Mariadb or Mysql database with the required tables; instructions are shown below
 3. The username/password combination to access the database
 4. A valid configuration with database coordinates.